NateTheGreatt/modecs/README.md

 ## Reusability

 If you have developed a few games in the past, you may be familiar with the feeling of redundancy when re-implementing similar features over and over again in different games.
-Fir, and ECS in general, attempts to provide a method to the madness that this creates.
+Modecs, and ECS in general, attempts to provide a method to the madness that this creates.

 ### Generic Logic vs Gamemode-Specific Logic